-Chana Saag – A vegetarian, chickpeas and spinach dish cooked in onion, tomato based tangy sauce and spiced with turmeric, cumin and garam masala.
+Chana Saag – A vegetarian, chickpeas and spinach curry cooked in onion, tomato based tangy sauce and spiced with turmeric, cumin and garam masala.

 In addition to the restaurant-like Chana Masala, this chana saag dish is a staple for weeknight meals and also a good make-ahead dish for pot lucks and dinner parties.
-Cooked in no time and Chana Saag is packed with protein, fiber, vitamins and minerals.
-Here is a link to my original stovetop Chana Saag adapted from a favorite blog!
+Cooked in no time, this Chana Saag is packed with protein, fiber, vitamins and minerals.
+Here is a link to my original stovetop Chana Saag recipe.

 Since I started cooking in the Instant Pot, I am attempting many of my stove stop dishes in it.
 I have to agree that there are a few recipes like my Pineapple Sheera, that is so much better cooked stovetop.
 Then there are many others like the Spinach Daal, Dum Aloo and Palak Paneer that are SO effortless and flavorful in the Instant Pot.
 It saves time and I do not need to stand around the stove too long.
 I was not surprised to see how flavorful and easy Chana Saag recipe was in the pressure cooker.